netfoundry/MEC/Azure/PublicMEC/README.md

     cd grpc-echo
     go build
     ```
-1. Creater 2 services named grpcService and grpcServiceAddr with no configuration.
+1. Create 2 services named grpcService and grpcServiceAddr with no configuration to test the differences between these two types of services.
-1. Run this to test grpcServiceAddr to the first region
+1. Run this to test grpcServiceAddr to address the first region directly
     ```powershell
     grpc-echo client --service grpcServiceAddr --config  <client identity name>.json --clientEchoString check123 --sIdentity <identity name from server region1>
     ```